Nooraldaem Yousif, Mohammady Shahin, Thomas F. Lüscher and Slayman Obeid* Pages 41 - 46 ( 6 )

 Anomaly, congenital anomalies, coronary artery nomalies, fistula PCI congenital anomalies, gender, PCI.

-Department of Cardiology, University Heart Center, University Hospital Zurich, Department of Cardiology, University Heart Center, University Hospital Zurich, Department of Cardiology, University Heart Center, University Hospital Zurich, Department of Cardiology, University Heart Center, University Hospital Zurich
+Department of Cardiology, University Heart Center, University Hospital Zurich, Zurich, Department of Cardiology, University Heart Center, University Hospital Zurich, Zurich, Department of Cardiology, University Heart Center, University Hospital Zurich, Zurich, Department of Cardiology, University Heart Center, University Hospital Zurich, Zurich